swsnu/swpp2020-team1/project-requirements-and-specification.md

 ## Project Abstract<br />
-**foodify** is an all-in-one refrigerator management service, tracking the ingredients you have and sending notifications such as expiration dates and available recipes.
+**Foodify** is an all-in-one refrigerator management service, tracking the ingredients you have and sending notifications such as expiration dates and available recipes.
 Our target customers are anyone who has a refrigerator, from cooking newbies to manias.

 ## **Customer**<br />